 - What’s new

 You may find using a plugin to be the best option for displaying this information.
-Here’s a good plugin that provides this and more:
+We have a whole list of the best restaurant food menu plugins but here’s a look into one plugin that provides this and more:

 The Pro edition is $25 and adds custom icons, discount prices, sources and suppliers, and specials and sales.